Hey Mayors! Five things on what your city did for entrepreneurs, diversity & innovation in 2019

 In 2019, cities and counties opened less than 0.5% of their procurements to new ideas.
 Is this good enough?
 On average, cities published 2.1 innovative procurements over the course of the year.
 For the 14,000 residents of Canmore, Alberta this is a great show of a small government looking for new ideas in transport and economic development.
 Whether two innovative bids are sufficient for Toronto’s 2,930,000 residents that the city is taking urgent action on climate change, economic inclusion and housing as per its strategy seems less convincing.

 In 2019, many Mayors declared wars on transport inequities, homelessness, housing crisis, opioids, obesity and lacking social mobility.
 Some of these priorities are reflected in the themes cities choose to innovate in (see next point).
-Yet, only a handful opened itself up to new ideas through procurement in their self declared ‘priority challenges’.
+Yet, only a handful opened themselves up to new ideas through procurement in their self declared ‘priority challenges’.

 Let us illustrate how this played out in climate change and affordable housing.
 In 2019, more than 615 cities in the markets we covered declared a climate emergency during the period of our study.
 83 of these cities published 110 innovative procurements related to climate change (environment, planning, water, waste, energy).